jerryhobson/Wireguard-Container/README.md

 ******************************************************************
 wget https://raw.githubusercontent.com/jerryhobson/MYStuff/master/docker-only-install.sh && chmod +x docker-only-install.sh && ./docker-only-install.sh
 ******************************************************************
-## This has been tesed on both Ububtu 18.04 and 20.04 Server editions on Digital Ocean and Vultr.
-It runs fine on the $5.00 instance.
+## This has been tesed on both Ububtu 18.04,20.04 and 22.04Server editions on Digital Ocean, Vultr and Linode.
+It runs fine on the $5.00 instances.